chris1111/JMicron-Card-Reader/README.md

 # JMicron-Card-Reader for macOS

 * Welcome JMicron Card Reader
+* macOS Package for Laptop using card reader JMicron
 - Support macOS Monterey 12 and macOS Big Sur 11
 - Do not use this program in another version of macOS
 - SIP security must disable to using this program!